openpracticelibrary/openpracticelibrary/content/practice/mob-programming.md

 Mob programming is a practice where the whole team comes together to implement a feature or piece of functionality.

+This practice can also be used as Mob learning when you quickly want to share new information that everyone in the team needs.

 ## Why use it?

 Ensures the whole team understands how a specific feature is implemented or problem is solved.
 It can also be a quick way to onboard new team members.